Humza277/ubuntuvagrant/unix_commands.md

 -who is useing the machine - id - shows who is on the machine -how to print cmd - echo - prints the command line
 -to remove su - exit - exit to normal user
+-how to install packages - sudo apt-get install - installs the desired oackage